the-engine-room/archive-rdf-primer/_posts/1-introduction/0000-01-05-misconceptions-and-common-myths.md

 ---
 layout: page
-title: "Misconceptions and common myths"
+title: Misconceptions and common myths
 category: introduction
+published: true
 ---

 If you are working with data and want to speak about the importance of responsible data, you may run into a number of recurring ideas that get into the way of moving this discussion forward - be it within your organization or in your interaction with other stakeholders, such as donors or beneficiaries of your projects.

 Below are a number of those we have encountered so far and would like to address: